When you call a software development company and ask what pricing models they offer, there are usually two answers – fixed price and time & materials.

 What is the time and materials pricing model?

-Choosing a time and materials model is like going to a tailor to have a custom suit made.
+Choosing a time and material model is like going to a tailor to have a custom suit made.
 You know the estimated price, but you can’t predict whether you will gain or lose a pound or two as time goes by.
 And if something like that will occur, the tailor will have to adjust the suit – add new stitches or cut off a piece of fabric.
 This will impact the final cost of the service but you will get the clothing custom made for your needs.

 The T&M contract in software development